 Each mL of clear, slightly yellowish solution with an orange odour, contains furosemide 10 mg.
 Nonmedicinal ingredients: alcohol, butylated hydroxyanisol, butylated hydroxytoluene, glycerin, methylparaben, natural orange, polysorbate 80 non-animal, potassium sorbate, purified water, sodium hydroxide, and sorbitol.

 Each tablet is yellow, round, one side double-scored.
-On the scored side, are debossed the letters "D", "L", "X".
-Other side of the tablet is debossed with the Hoechst "Tower and Bridge" logo.
+On the scored side are debossed the letters "D", "L", "X".
+The other side of the tablet is debossed with the Hoechst "Tower and Bridge" logo.
 Each tablet contains 500 mg furosemide.
 Nonmedicinal ingredients: cellulose, corn starch, colloidal silicon dioxide, D&C Yellow No. 10, FD&C Yellow No. 6, lactose monohydrate, magnesium stearate, sodium starch glycolate, and talc.

 Who should NOT take this medication?

 - are allergic to furosemide or any ingredients of the medication